sktime/mentoring/internships/projects_2026.md

 Mentors: RecreationalMath

-Expected size of project: 350 hour, depending on the enhancements picked by the contributor.
+Expected size of project: 350 hour

-Difficulty: moderate
+Difficulty: medium

 Getting started: migrate one `tensorflow` based model to `torch` in `sktime`.
 See issue [sktime/#8699](https://github.com/sktime/sktime/issues/8699) for more details.